spacetx/starfish/README.rst

 Quickstart
 ------------

-We are currently in **pre-alpha**, finishing proof of concept pipelines for each of the spaceTx contributors that leverage starfish's shared object model.
+We are currently in **beta**, finishing proof of concept pipelines for each of the spaceTx contributors that leverage starfish's shared object model.
 Follow the links in the table below to see starfish in action on particular assay types.
 Or, browse our our notebooks directory `here <https://github.com/spacetx/starfish/tree/master/notebooks/>`_.